phillord/mathjax-latex/readme.txt

 == Changelog ==

+= 1.3.0 =

+1. Whitelist MathML tags and attributes.
+1. Sanitization of input and escaping of output.

 = 1.2.1 =

 1. Bug fix: custom location was not correctly applied.
 1. Bug fix: force load was not correctly applied.

 = 1.2 =